 Ray had run a greengrocer's business in Barry Island before he retired.
 After a committal at Barry crematorium on Wednesday 17th July (11am), there will be a celebration of his life at Grangetown Baptist Church at 12.30pm.
 Donations to Parkinsons UK are requested instead of flowers.
 The society sends condolences to Margaret, his son and family.

-Grangetown paupers history talk: Zena Mabbs, assisted by Don Gerrard (Cowbridge History Society), gave an illustrated talk on the paupers of Grangetown (click on the image above for a copy above of the presentation).
+Grangetown paupers history talk: Zena Mabbs, assisted by Don Gerrard (Cowbridge History Society), gave an illustrated talk on the paupers of Grangetown in June (click on the image above for a copy above of the presentation).
 Don covered the history of the poor and the legislation to deal with them, whilst Zena offered us fascinating details of Grangetown families who were on the paupers’ list, covering the principle streets in which they lived.
 Zena thanked Don, Aileen Thyer and the staff of the Archives for their help and support.

 Ray Noyes signs the handover document